 I tend to think that bed sharing is beneficial to our relationship.
 For example, if you ask my husband, he'll tell you that our daughter sleeps well.
 This is because her cries rarely wake him.
 His sleep isn't being disturbed by me getting out of bed, turning on the lights, making a bottle, and tripping over a dog all to get her settled back down.
 No matter how many times she needs me during the wee hours, he wakes up well rested, and for us, this is a good thing.
 He has to get up and go to work 5 days a week.
 Happy husband, happy life?
 We Gave Our Kids The Master Bedroom

-More from YourTango: We Reclaimed The Marriage Bed After Co-Sleeping
+More from YourTango: Happily Paying The High Price Of Co-Sleeping

 Like all new parents, we're figuring it all out as we go.
 What is working today might not work tomorrow.
 But with the support of Daddy, we hope to continue with our nighttime situation for as long as it's working for all three of us.